prjemian/whisker/index.rst

         X-ray diffraction from chicken leg tendon (negative image: black is more intense)

-Here, the alternating pattern of strong and weak diffractions is due to the atomic-scale crystalline nature of the tendon.
+Here, the alternating pattern of strong and weak diffractions is due to the crystalline nature of the tendon (we used X-rays to probe the atomic-scale structure, remember that the wavelength is the probe that sets the scale of the measurement).
 It is possible to analyze this pattern of spacings and intensity of the fringes to interpret additional structural information about the tendon.